-GravityBTC operates as Bitcoin-native proof infrastructure: invoice-bound records, confirmation-gated execution, retrievable issued records, and verification boundaries.
+GravityBTC operates as institutional proof infrastructure: invoice-bound records, confirmation-gated execution, retrievable issued records, and verification boundaries.

 Gravity services execute through controlled invoice workflows.
 Outputs are tied to invoice identity and made retrievable through defined access paths.